The Cheapest Places to Live in BC 2026

 • Lower Mainland-Southwest

-While country life is often affordable, it isn’t always feasible.
-Where possible, we note the distance from each place to the next largest population center – and we recommend factoring the cost of car ownership into all your budget calculations.
+While rural life is often affordable, it isn't always feasible.
+Where possible, we note the distance between each community and the next-largest population center – and we recommend factoring the cost of car ownership into all your budget calculations.

 The cheapest places to live in BC